antoninofurnari/antoninofurnari.github.io/content/fadlecturenotes/index.md

 <h3>Structure of the course</h3>
 <p>
 The course includes a theory module (6 CFU) and a laboratory module (3 CFU).
 Theory sessions focus on core topics and algorithms, but also cover intuition and examples.
-Laboratory sessions are interactive and focus on the solution of real data analysis problems using the Python language and related data science libraries.
+Laboratory sessions focus on the solution of real data analysis problems using the Python language and related data science libraries through live coding sessions in the classroom.
 </p>

 <h3> Examination</h3>